• Skip to main content

 Now, if you are using a Masterbuilt Electric Smoker, we recommend you check out their Slow Smoker Accessory Attachment.

-It allows you to preload the wood chips, much like a pellet hopper on a pellet grill like a Traeger and smokes them more slowly so that you don’t need to constantly refill.
+It allows you to preload the wood chips, much like a pellet hopper on a pellet grill like a Traeger, and smokes them more slowly so that you don't need to constantly refill.

 This works great for longer smokes like beef brisket in your electric smoker!

-Now, if you aren’t quite familiar yet with how to use your electric smoker, don’t worry, we’ve got plenty of good resources for you.
+If you aren't quite familiar yet with how to use your electric smoker, don't worry, we've got plenty of good resources for you.

 We have previously covered how to season, start, and clean a Masterbuilt electric smoker.